Weak Hadamard Star Configurations and Apolarity: Introduction

 For any projective variety $ X $, we may consider its Hadamard square $ X^{[2]} = X \hada X $ and its higher Hadamard powers $ X^{[k]} = X\hada X^{[k-1]} $. \end{definition} Its applications can be also found in tropical geometry \cite{FOW,MS}.
 Recently in \cite{BCK}, the authors studied Hadamard product of linear spaces and obtained its connections with tropical geometry.
 Other papers that contributed to the study of Hadamard product of varieties include \cite{BCFL1,BCFL2,CCFL}.
 Using Hadamard product the authors in \cite[Theorem 4.7]{BCK} constructed a new family of star configurations of codimension $ n $.
 Indeed, they showed that the Hadamard square of a set of points on a given line in $ \PP^n $ is a star configuration of points.
 Later in \cite{CCGV} it was generalized for any codimension $ c $ and called Hadamard star configuration.

-In this paper, we introduced star configurations of codimension $ c $ in $ \PP^n $ which more general than Hadamard star configuration and called it weak Hadamard star configuration.
+In this paper, we introduced star configurations of codimension $ c $ in $ \PP^n $ which are more general than Hadamard star configurations and we called them weak Hadamard star configuration.
 Using the genericity property of points under the standard Cremona transformation, we generalized \cite[Theorem 3.1]{CCGV} in Theorem \ref{teowhsc} and in Theorem \ref{thm411} we extended \cite[Theorem 2.17]{CCGV}.
 Moreover, two important consequences of Theorem \ref{teowhsc} are Corollaries \ref{cor1}, \ref{cor2} which characterize weak Hadamard star configurations.

 This paper is organized as follows: in the next section we review some of the standard facts on Hadamard product and introduce weak Hadamard star configuration.
 In Section 3, by the standard Cremona transformation we prove some lemmas and useful tools for characterization of (weak) Hadamard star configuration.
 In Section 4, our main results are stated and proved (see the previous paragraph).
 In particular, we find the relation between the star configuration constructed via our approach and Hadamard star configuration.
 As in \cite{BC}, Section 5 is intended to motivate our investigation of the existence of a (weak) Hadamard star configuration of codimension $ n $ apolar to a given generic homogeneous form (see Lemma \ref{proapolar} and Example \ref{nicex}).